The quintessential healing spell, Cure Wounds, offers up old comfort in the new edition.

 For example, the fighter stands toe-to-toe with a goblin.
 The fighter starts off the combat with 12 hit points.
 The goblin wields a short sword that does 1d6+1 damage.

-A few unlucky rolls in, the fighter goes down to 2 hit points.
+With a few unlucky rolls in, the fighter goes down to 2 hit points.
 The group looks to the cleric for a cast of Cure Wounds on the fighter.

 Cure Wounds at level 1 heals 1d8+modifier (+3 in this case).
-If the cleric casts the spell and rolls average (4), the fighter will heal 7 (roll 4+ modifier 3) hit points.
+If the cleric casts the spell and rolls an average (4), the fighter will heal 7 (roll 4+ modifier 3) hit points.

-This concludes the clerics turn.
+This concludes the clerics’ turn.
 The next turn, the goblin hits again.
 It is possible for the goblin to deal 7 damage on a straight roll.
-This makes the spell casting a wash.
+This makes the spellcasting a wash.

 It could be argued that the cleric should attack the goblin.
 The character then has the ability to neutralize the threat and keep the fighter alive.